forrestthewoods/MallocMicrobench/blog.md

 f 0000023101F298A0 15888 1207900
 ```

 All content for the rest of this post is derived from the same journal.
-Its a 315 Mb file containing over 8,000,000 lines.
-Roughly 4 million `mallocs` and 4 million `frees`.
-It leaks 4 megabytes from 4538 `mallocs`, tsk tsk.
+Its a 420 megabyte file containing over 11,000,000 lines.
+Roughly 5.5 million `mallocs` and 5.5 million `frees`.
+It leaks 7 megabytes from 8473 `mallocs`, tsk tsk.

-The journal covers 6 minutes of game time.
-I entered the main menu, selected a level, played for ~5 minutes, died, returned to main menu, and quit to desktop.
+The journal covers 7 minutes of game time.
+I entered the main menu, selected a level, played, died, reloaded, died again, quit to main menu, and quit to desktop.
 I did this a few times and each run appeared to produce very similar journals.

 # Replaying the Journal
 Next, we need to write code to load and replay the journal.
 To do this I created a new C++ project called `MallocMicrobench`.
 The code is very roughly: